 7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
-If you wish to refer your complaint to the Legal Ombudsman this must be done within twelve months of our final response to your complaint.
+The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem, if later.
+If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.
 The contact details for the Legal Ombudsman are as follows:

 Do not send original documents to the Legal Ombudsman.
 They will scan any documents you send to make computer copies and then destroy the originals.

-In addition, please note that if we have made a contract with you by electronic means, you may be entitled to use an EU online dispute resolution service to assist with any contractual dispute you may have with us.
+12. In addition, if we have made a contract with you by electronic means, you may be entitled to use an EU online dispute resolution service to assist with any contractual dispute you may have with us.
 This service can be found at http://ec.europa.eu/odr.